 Look at the following pictures and talk to your friend about them.
-What are these people doing that is wrong?
+What are et's talk. these people doing that is wrong?

-Write a caption for each picture saying what these passengers should not do.
+Let's write Write a caption for each picture saying what these passengers should not do.

 Signs that warn us of danger